We’re lighting Galway up red for World Heart Day! 🚨

 Tag us in your #WorldHeartDay posts on Facebook, Twitter and Instagram: @CroiHeartStroke

-This year we can all be Heart Heroes by making a promise, to ourselves and those we care about, to look after our hearts.
+We can all be Heart Heroes by making a promise, to ourselves and those we care about, to look after our hearts.

-The team at the Croí Heart & Stroke Centre in Newcastle, Galway, are encouraging the people of Galway to make an important promise for their heart health in celebration of World Heart Day on September 29th.
+The team at the Croí Heart & Stroke Centre in Newcastle, Galway, encouraged the people of Galway to make an important promise for their heart health in celebration of World Heart Day on September 29th.
 Cardiovascular disease is the leading cause of death and disability in the world, and approximately 10,000 people die each year from cardiovascular disease in Ireland.

 A promise to your families to cook and eat more healthily;